jgalilee/sObjects.js/README.md

 ## Installation

-Using the library with a Ruby on Rails and Java application is as easy as adding it to the javascript assets, and making sure that is included correctly.
+Installing the library into a Ruby on Rails or Java application is as easy as adding it to the javascript assets, and making sure that is included correctly.

 ## Usage